-The Project is located within Auckland City Centre in the surface carpark at 329 Queen Street/34, 36-38 Greys Avenue (Greys Avenue Carpark) and a portion of the road reserve (footpath) below ground on Queen Street.
-Adjacent to the construction works are a mix of modern buildings as well as important heritage structures.
+The Project is located within Auckland City Centre in the surface carpark at 329 Queen Street/34, 36-38 Greys Avenue (Greys Avenue CSA) and a portion of the road reserve (footpath) below ground on Queen Street.
+Adjacent to the construction works are a mix of modern buildings and important heritage structures.
 At street level, the buildings are retail, hospitality, and commercial premises.

-The Project works will see the construction of a new tunnel/pipe that connects the southwestern manhole in Part 4 (P4MH4) in the Greys Avenue Carpark Construction Support Area (CSA) to the southern manhole (P3MH1) in Part 3's Mayoral Drive CSA in the wider Queen Street Wastewater Diversion Programme of Works.
+The Project works will see the construction of a new wastewater pipe that ultimately connects the eastern length of the Mayoral Drive Alignment (Part 4) and the southern manhole in Part 3 (P3MH1) in the wider Queen Street Wastewater Diversion Programme of Works.

-To provide for the new pipe, two temporary shafts will be created within the existing Greys Avenue Carpark (Greys Avenue shaft), and at the intersection of Mayoral Drive and Queen Street (Mayoral Drive shaft).
-The construction of the temporary shaft at the Mayoral Drive/Queen Street intersection will be developed as part of the Part 3 Queen Street Diversion Works, and therefore is excluded from this assessment.
+To provide for the new pipe, a temporary shaft will be created within the existing Greys Avenue Carpark, and another temporary shaft located at the intersection of Mayoral Drive and Queen Street (Mayoral Drive shaft).
+The construction of the temporary shaft at the Mayoral Drive/Queen Street intersection will be developed as part of the Part 3 Queen Street Diversion Works, which is covered by a separate CNVMP.

-Once the Greys Avenue shaft is constructed, tunnelling works will commence.
-Once tunnelling works are completed, the tunnel will be used as a service tunnel for Part 3 of the Queen Street Diversion Works.
-The Greys Avenue shaft will be backfilled and converted into a manhole once the use of this shaft for the Queen Street Diversion Programme of Works is complete.
+Once the temporary shaft is constructed, trenchless pipe installation works will commence.
+Once these works are completed, the new wastewater pipe will be used as an underground service lane for Part 3 of the Queen Street Diversion Works.
+The temporary shaft will be connected to Part 4 (works covered under a separate CNVMP), and then backfilled once the Queen Street Wastewater Diversion Programme of works is complete.

-Figure 1 shows the wider environment in which the connector tunnel will be constructed along with the proposed new manhole, pipeline, and CSAs.
-The green spot represents the location of the shaft/manhole while the yellow line shows the path of the underground tunnelling.
+Figure 1 shows the wider environment in which the new wastewater pipe will be constructed along with the proposed temporary shaft and CSAs.